 Trees offer the much-needed shading around the house but also pose a significant risk to roofs.
 Therefore, it would be best if you watch out for all those trees near your home.
 On the extreme, if, for instance, a tree near your house fell on the house, that could cause far-reaching damage to the whole structure.
 But that’s not the only danger with trees around your house.

 Any tree with overhanging limbs can scratch and weaken the surface of your roof, leading to damage over time.
 Branches can also fall on the rooftop in case of a heavy downpour.
 Besides, tree leaves will overtime get stuck on the roof leading to poor drainage, thus causing premature aging.
 Because of this, make sure that the overhanging tree limbs are trimmed off.
-Seek expert help since chopping off these branches can drop on the roof and cause damage if you do it carelessly.
+Seek expert help from the local tree expert since chopping off these branches can drop on the roof and cause damage if you do it carelessly.

 3. Leaking Roofs